Serverless Security- What are the Security Risks & Best Practices?

 - What are the security best practices one could follow?

-Before we explore these points, however, it’s essential to understand that cloud providers offer serverless models in the form of two distinct services: i).
-Functions as a Service ii)..
-Backend as a Service.
+Before we explore these points, it is also essential to understand that cloud providers offer serverless models in the form of two distinct services: i).
+Functions as a Service (FaaS) ii).
+Backend as a Service (BaaS).

 Here’s how you can avoid this security risk: